Date: 26th March 2010

 - 50% less hardware was feasible, because of the code changes

 This isn’t really news to us all – as Aberdeen pointed out: less than half (42%) of organizations were satisfied with the performance of their business-critical applications.

 Many of those unhappy companies probably have some measure of performance in place.

 (If you’re interested, this week there’s a LinkedIn poll on Networking monitoring tools).

-If their performamnce measurement is to use a supplier with only a simple non-dynamic approach to hit a few URls to load test the site, confidence in knowing exactly what slow downs impact real users is obviously going to be weak.
+If their performance measurement is to use a supplier with only a simple non-dynamic approach to hit a few URLs to load test the site, confidence in knowing exactly what slow downs impact real users is obviously going to be weak.

-But web load testing of dynamic joruenys generates extra profit margin – that’s good.
+But web load testing of dynamic journeys generates extra profit margin – that’s good.

 It also saves a bunch of everyone’s time.